-An enterprise-wide Risk Management Framework is embedded across the Group with the purpose of providing the tools, guidance, policies, standards and defining responsibilities to enable the Group to achieve its strategy and objectives.
+An enterprise-wide risk management framework is embedded across the Group with the purpose of providing the tools, guidance, policies, standards and defining responsibilities to enable the Group to achieve its strategy and objectives.

-The Risk Management Framework is owned by the Board with day-to-day responsibility for its implementation and oversight delegated to the Group Risk Function, led by the Group Chief Risk Officer (CRO).
-Pictorially, the risk framework is presented as follows:
+The risk management framework is owned by the Board with day to day responsibility for facilitation of the implementation and oversight delegated to the Group Risk Function, led by the CRO.

-Regulatory requirements for risk management are complied with at all times and are regarded as the minimum standards for the Group's Enterprise Risk Management system.
-The Group recognises that there are a number of risks that it faces which could impact the achievement of its strategy and is therefore committed to the effective identification, assessment and, where appropriate, mitigation of those risks.
+Regulatory requirements for risk management are complied with at all times and are regarded as the minimum standards for the Group's enterprise risk management system.
+The Group recognises that there are a number of risks that it faces which could impact on the achievement of its strategy and is therefore committed to the effective identification, assessment and, where appropriate, mitigation of those risks.